andymcmillan/andymcmillan/index.md

 # Hi, I’m Andy.

+I publish a web design journal called [The Manual](http://alwaysreadthemanual.com), and co-organise an experimental arts and technology festival in Portland, Oregon called [XOXO](http://xoxofest.com).

 I’m still figuring out what to use this corner of the Internet for.
 I use other corners of the Internet to [share photos](http://instagram.com/goodonpaper), [listen to music](http://www.rdio.com/people/goodonpaper/), [keep a log of the movies I watch](http://letterboxd.com/andymcmillan/), [keep a log of places I’ve been](https://foursquare.com/andymcmillan), and [keep a log of the beer I drink](https://untappd.com/user/andymcmillan).

-Oh also, I’m doing a bit of spring cleaning at the moment, so I’m [selling a few things](http://goodonpaper.com/forsale).

 In the meantime, you can reach me via [email](mailto:andy@goodonpaper.com) or [Twitter](http://twitter.com/andymcmillan).